Vidanez/2-k8s_-1-redis/README.md

 ## Load Balancer Configuration (CLI Commands)

-To set up a load balancer using the CLI, follow these steps:
+To set up a load balancer that is optioinal and that is why dont set at the main.tf using the CLI, follow these steps:

 1. **Create a Backend Service:**